dna-witch/influenza-evo/README.md

         + Can we use this information to predict possible virus mutations given a set of environmental conditions, simulating viral evolution in a realistic way?
 + What are the differences in mutation rates between viruses?
 + How do viral populations evolve differently between countries?
++ Can we generate potential future mutated virus genomes, simulating viral population evolution in a realistic manner (taking environmental factors into account)?

 ## About the Data
 ### Viruses used in initial analysis: